deleSerna/ai-ex/java/springAI/mcp/mcp-server_stdio/Readme.md

 Supporting the Perplexity was not straightforward as expected because constructor injection for openAiChatModel for the perplexity chat model did not work.
-Most probably this could be due to the ambiguity to choose Perplexity or OpenAI chat model.
+Most probably this could be due to the ambiguity to choose between Perplexity and OpenAI chat model.
 Hence, created the chat model explicitly for the Perplexity and exposed it as `primary bean` in the McpServerStdioApplication class.

 # Run
  - Build  the project using `./gradlew clean build`